bits-sass/group/README.md

 * `bits-components-ns` - components namespace, defaults to 'bits-'
 * `bits-group-border-width` - size of `Button` and `FormControl` border width
+* `bits-group-supported-selectors` - list of supported (ie. accounted for) components inside a group

 ## Available classes